-Taking Ho Chi Minh City apartment sales data as an example, in 2016, the total transaction volume of the city’s apartments reached 30,972 units.
+Take Ho Chi Minh City apartment sales data as an example.
+In 2016, the total transaction volume of the city’s apartments reached 30,972 units.
 In 2017, the transaction volume jumped to 47,163 units, with a growth rate of 52%.

-Overall, a number of foreign investors optimistic about the Vietnamese real estate market is growing tremendously.
+Overall, the number of foreign investors optimistic about the Vietnamese real estate market is growing tremendously.

 1. Vietnam’s Rapidly Growing Economy

-Vietnam’s inflation index is currently stable at around 4%-5%, which also creates a relatively favorable economic environment.
+Vietnam’s inflation index is currently stable at around 2-3%.
+This creates a relatively favorable economic environment.